7 Women on Job-Hunting and Getting Hired While Pregnant

 Her boss’s reaction: “She asked if I was planning to come back after the baby, which was unnerving.
 I told her yes.”
 Two weeks later, she miscarried.
 “I had to call my supervisor from the hospital, to cancel appointments, so she knew what was happening.
 When I came back to work very shortly thereafter, she didn’t really seem to care how I was doing.”
 Grace began to feel that the position wasn’t a good fit.
 A few weeks later, she got a phone call from the HR department on a weekend, suggesting that she resign.

-Misgivings: “I didn’t regret telling them about the pregnancy — I would have had to tell them about the miscarriage anyway, because I was in the hospital.
+Misgivings: “I didn’t regret telling them about the pregnancy — I would have had to tell them about the miscarriage anyway because I was in the hospital.
 But I do regret accepting the job so quickly, without considering whether it was right for me.
 I just felt a lot of pressure to get a job as soon as possible.”

 Anna, 32, membership strategy director at a financial-services company